Simple tips for cutting down

 Cut down the alcohol by swapping strong beers or wines for ones with a lower strength (ABV in %).
 You'll find this information on the bottle.

-Have a glass of water before you have alcohol and alternate alcoholic drinks with water or other non-alcoholic drinks.
+Try to have something to eat, and drink a glass of water, before you have alcohol.
+Alternate alcoholic drinks with water or other non-alcoholic drinks.

 Take a break